The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 The more you beat ’em the better they be”

 Legal history has been severely plagued with conservative-patriarchal ideology.
 Such mind-set has severely affected women in abusive household, who have developed Battered Woman Syndrome (hereinafter, BWS), while they seek recourse in the courts.
 BWS is a psychological state which emerges when a woman is fed up of the violence, physical or mental, inflicted on her on a regular basis.
 BWS describes a pattern of violence inflicted on a woman by her mate.
 Here, it becomes important to note that while the initial concepts of BWS only dealt with heterosexual relations, there exists a narrative on how the syndrome can arise in homosexual relations (involving women) as well.
 Similarly, the syndrome can arise in relations other than marital relations.
 Initially conceptualized as “learned helplessness”, wherein a woman is not able to escape an abusive household despite having the opportunity to do so, BWS was later referred to the theory of “cycle of violence” which is conceptualized in three stages; tension building, acute battering and contrite loving.
 Both of these co-relations were made by psychologist Dr. Lenore Walker.
-(Further explained below)
+(Further explained below at 3.)

 (While BWS has been pleaded in cases like child custody disputes, marital dissolution, etc., this article deals with battered women who kill.
 While there have also been suggestions for the use of the defence of duress, this article will solely focus on the defence of self-defence as it reflects the practice in the courts.
 Further, there appears to be a lot of debate on the terminology used itself, as it is said to be misleading.
 However, given the large acceptance of BWS in courts and in scientific studies, the article shall only deal with BWS and its application, but will however throw a light on some of the short-comings.)